PART 1: “BLACK” JACK GARDNER, 1928 TERRIER GRAD: HUGE CONNECTION TO HOOPS WORLD

 • Crimson Club (University of Utah)

-• Modesto (Calif.)Junior College Hall of Fame
+• Modesto (Calif.)
+Junior College Hall of Fame

-• He was also the recipient of the National Association of Basketball Coaches’ Golden Anniversary Award.
+• College Basketball Hall of Fame, also a recipient of the National Association of Basketball Coaches’ Golden Anniversary Award.

-He was a consultant for the Utah Jazz of the National Basketball Association from 1979 (when the team moved from New Orleans to Salt Lake City) until 1991.
-Gardner, who died on April 9, 2000, is credited with discovering Stockton while working for the Jazz.
+“Black” Jack moved on.
+He was a consultant for NBA’s Jazz from 1979, a year that team moved from New Orleans to Salt Lake City.
+Gardner is credited with discovering Stockton while working for that Jazz organization.

 That part of the story?
-Gardner wintered in Malibu, near the Pepperdine University campus.
+Gardner wintered in Malibu in California, near Pepperdine University campus.
 When Gonzaga (Wash.)
 University came to Pepperdine for a Big West Conference game, Gardner was watching.
 Stockton was a Zag.

 498px-John_Stockton

-Utah Jazz scout Jack Gardner, whose basketball life began a half-century earlier while in Redlands, was the man that recommended Stockton by drafted by the Jazz in 1984.
+Utah Jazz scout Jack Gardner, whose basketball life began a half-century earlier while in Redlands, was the man that recommended John Stockton by drafted by the Jazz in 1984.
 An eventual Hall of Famer, Stockton was part of the 1992 Olympic Dream Team (Photo by Commons).

-In 1984, Stockton’s selection as the 16th player – the same draft as Hakeem Olajuwon, Michael Jordan and Charles Barkley, among others – it was Gardner’s strong recommendation that left the Jazz with an eventual Hall of Famer.
+In 1984, Stockton’s selection as NBA’s 16th drafted player – same as Hakeem Olajuwon, Michael Jordan and Charles Barkley, among others – it was Gardner’s strong recommendation that left Utah with its own eventual Hall of Famer.

-That same year, 1984, was when Gardner himself was inducted into the National Basketball Hall of Fame.
+That same year, 1984, is when Gardner himself was inducted into Basketball Hall of Fame.
 At that point, he was in the midst of a record-setting attendance performance.
 Between 1939 and 1997, Gardner never missed a Final Four – whether it was coaching or attending.

 Part 4 coming.